wp-plugins/quickshare/readme.txt

 1. Make sure that your theme has the `wp_head()` action hook and uses `the_content()`; this is where QuickShare hooks into.
 Alternately, add `<?php do_quickshare_output(); ?>` to your template files.

 == Frequently Asked Questions ==
-= Optimizing Pintrest Sharing (and images) =
-Pintrest is image-centric, so any content to be shared via Pintrest should include an image.
+= Optimizing Pinterest Sharing (and images) = Pinterest is image-centric, so any content to be shared via Pinterest should include an image.
 QuickShare attempts to find an image in each post by first looking for a featured image, then grabbing the first attached image, looking for a raw image tag, or finally falling beck to a site-wide default image that you can set.
-You can also hide Pintrest sharing if no post image is found.
+You can also hide Pinterest sharing if no post image is found.
 The post image will also be used for Facebook sharing, by default.

 = Customizing the Social Share Images =
 QuickShare provides many options for design customization, but if you want to go as far as changing the share images (if Genericons aren't working for you either), you can!
 Just throw in some custom CSS, based on the code in `quickshare.css`.
 You could even use your own icon font in place of Genericons!